rec/grit/README.md

 Creates a new source file with C++ guards, adds it to the git repo, remakes the project files.

 Requires templates for each new filetype.
-The rippled project has templates for .cpp and .h.
+The test project has templates for .cpp and .h.